Classic Banana Nut Bread (With Streusel Topping and a Gluten-Free Version)

 Set it aside.

-In a small mixing bowl, combine the dry ingredients (1 1/2 cups all-purpose flour or measure-for-measure gluten-free flour, 1 1/2 teaspoons baking powder, 1/2 teaspoon baking soda, 1/2 teaspoon salt).
-Set aside.
+In a small bowl, combine 1½ cups flour, 1½ teaspoons baking powder, ½ teaspoon baking soda and ½ teaspoon salt.

-Mash 2 bananas with the electric mixer.
+Mash 2 bananas with an electric mixer.

 Beat on medium speed until the mixture is smooth.